 Your guide to subitizing for preschool and kindergarten students.
-Consider this your “subitizing 101” class – we’ll teach you what it is, how to teach it, and several different ways to help your students practice.
+Consider this your “subitizing 101” class.
+We’ll teach you what it is, how to teach it, and several different ways to help your students practice.
 It’s the last step on a child’s road to number sense!

 Ah, subitizing.
 What exactly are you?
 Allow me to take any mystery or anxiety out of this fancy math term.